Delhi Transport Corporation

 The Delhi Transport Corporation (DTC) is a public sector passenger road transport corporation that manages bus services in the National Capital Territory of Delhi, India.
 It was incorporated in November 1971 as a wholly owned corporation of the Government of India to provide an efficient, economical and properly coordinated road transport service in Delhi.
 Its administrative control was transferred to the Department of Transport, Government of Delhi with effect from 5 August 1996.

-As of November 2023, DTC is the largest CNG-powered bus service operator in the world, and also has the largest number of electric buses in India.
+As of November 2023, DTC was the largest CNG-powered bus service operator in the world.
+In April 2026, DTC has the largest electric bus fleet amongst all public transport operators in India.
+It operates approximately 6,300 buses, of which 4,538 are electric and 1,759 are CNG.
 It operates from 37 depots and three Interstate Bus Terminals in Delhi: Kashmere Gate ISBT, Anand Vihar ISBT, and Sarai Kale Khan ISBT.

 History

 The Ministry of Transport, Government of India, took over local bus services in Delhi in May 1948 when the services offered by the incumbent service provider Gwalior and Northern India Transport Company Ltd. was found to be insufficient for the growing demand.
 For this purpose, a Delhi Road Transport Authority was constituted under the Road Transport Corporation Act, 1950.
 This authority became an undertaking of Municipal Corporation of Delhi by an Act of Parliament in April 1958.

 In 1971, on the recommendations of a working group of the Planning Commission, which concluded that Delhi Transport as an extension of the Municipal Corporation of Delhi had not been functioning efficiently and adequately that was leading to leakage of revenue and very high operational costs, the Government of India took over management of the undertaking by passing the Delhi Road Transport Laws (Amendment) Act.
 The newly constituted Delhi Transport Corporation took over assets and liabilities from the DTU up until 2 November 1971.

 The administrative control of DTC was transferred to the Department of Transport, Government of Delhi, with effect from 5 August 1996 after writing off all the Union government loans along with the interest accrued on them (amounting to ₹2123 crore).